BishiGiT/-hexchat-fishlim-reloaded-mod/README.md

 HexChat FiSHLiM Reloaded - MOD
 ==============================

 Based on FiSHLiM plugin of BakasuraRCE (very big thanks to him!).
-I have only modded the plugin_hexchat.h to remove encrypted flag for incoming and outgoing messages.
+I have only modded the plugin_hexchat.c to remove encrypted flag for incoming and outgoing messages.
 If you want this in your irc-client use the original hexchat-fishlim-reloaded

 Installation
 ------------